 Why does a stroke tend to affect only one side of a person’s body?
 Since disruption of blood flow to the brain generally involves only one side of the brain, only one side of the brain and body is affected.
 For many people the language area is associated with the left side of the brain near the area that controls motor function for the right side of the body.
 A stroke with right hand and speech problems is common.

-Why should I call 000 immediately?
+Why should I call triple zero (000) immediately?
 During a stroke every minute counts.
-The faster they receive medical help, the less damage is caused.
+The faster the patient gets medical help, the less damage is caused.
 Provide constant reassurance while waiting for ambulance.